ecstatic-morse/blag/content/posts/grailsort.md

 In this post, I'm going to implement Huang and Langston's block sort much like Andrey did.
-My original goal was to create a block sort implementation suitable for inclusion in Rust's standard library.[^std-blocksort] I'm not the first to try this; there's already a bunch of translations of Andrey's implementation in [various languages][rewritten-grailsort].
+My original goal was to create a block sort implementation suitable for inclusion in Rust's standard library.[^std-blocksort] I'm not the first to try this; the [Rewritten Grailsort project][rewritten-grailsort] has many translations of Andrey's implementation in various languages (including Rust).
 However, this is the first one I know of that uses the block tagging scheme described by Huang and Langston, which halves the requisite length of the internal buffer compared to other implementations.
 I'm going to describe this method, as well as the rest of the algorithm, in detail.
 Hopefully by expanding on the parts I had difficulty with, others will be able to learn about an interesting corner of computer science.

 [grailsort]: https://github.com/Mrrl/GrailSort